The Sir Peter Rigby Charitable Trust (The Rigby Foundation)

 - Large-scale, multi-year partnerships: Recent programmes range from £600,000 to £3 million over three years.
 The foundation makes substantial commitments to fewer partners rather than many small grants.

 - Collaborative models preferred: Both major programmes (Inspiring Futures, Generation UK) involve multiple partners working together.
-The foundation appears to favor collective impact approaches.
+The foundation appears to favour collective impact approaches.

 - Sector visibility matters: The foundation conducts extensive research, meets with dozens of potential partners, and consults with Birmingham City Council.
 Being well-known and respected in West Midlands education/youth employment sector is essential.